 » Follow along on Instagram for all the latest travel and photography tips @thisworldtraveled

-Day 1: Arrive in the Maldives
+Day 1: Arriving in the Maldives

 When checking into your flight for the Maldives try your best to choose a window seat because as you descend through the cloud cover the many groupings of islands that make up the Maldives’ atolls can be seen down below.